 Definition of Quality Assurance

-A set of well-organized activities that are implemented in the organization’s quality management system, to ensure that the product or service will match the quality standards is known as Quality Assurance.
+A set of well-organized activities that are implemented in the organisation’s quality management system, to ensure that the product or service will match the quality standards is known as Quality Assurance.
 It is a planned process that identifies the product or service at the time of its development that whether they can meet the set requirements.
+Here the objective is to find out the cause of non-conformance and take remedial steps to eliminate it, so as to increase the quality level and also assure one.

-Quality Assurance is not only a process but a complete system that checks the defects or anomalies in the process of producing the product so that the final product is ready for sale.
+Quality Assurance is not only a process but a complete system that gives adequate confidence, that the product or service is upto the mark.

 Definition of Quality Control

 A set of planned operational techniques and procedures, which are required to meet the quality criteria of a product is known as Quality Control.
-The process helps in detecting the flaws in the product and removing them so that the product will adhere the quality standards defined by the organization.
+The process helps in detecting the flaws in the product and removing them so that the product will adhere the quality standards defined by the organisation.
+In quality control, there is a need to discover controls for an activity, in terms of process, work in progress stage inspection, performance recording for feedback.

 In this process, all the factors which are employed in the development of the product are taken into consideration for review.
 Once the product is completed, it has to go through from the testing, to disclose the deficiency in the product.
 After testing, the anomalies in the product is recorded and reported to the management who decides whether to accept or reject the product.